 God responded to Lucifer’s sin by decreeing destruction by fire.
 This was not out of petty revenge, but to cauterize the damage.
 No doubt Lucifer is powerful and spiteful enough to generate a world-destroying black hole.
 And no doubt Lucifer expected the same fate to befall humans.

-But because humans are mortal, changeable, we have the option of being restored to our original condition, in perfect right relationship with God.
+But because humans are mortal, changeable, we have the option of being restored to our original condition – being in a right relationship with God.

-Forgiveness does not mean ignoring the offense or acting as though it didn’t happen.
+Forgiveness does not mean ignoring the offense or treating it as though it didn’t happen.

-Forgiveness is when the offended party bears the consequences of the offense.
+Forgiveness is when the offended party suffers the consequences of the offense.

 We see this in action in many aspects of life, such as in:

 - Banking laws – transferring a debt that is owed by the debtor to the to someone else who pays what is owed, or assumes the debt, also known as “imputing” the debt.
-For example, just one $150 billion tax rebate by President George Bush in a failed attempt to bail out failing banks in 2008 cost the equivalent of $1,000 for every American household.
-Those paying taxes that is, with, as always, a much higher burden on the tax-paying middle class.
-In total, it is estimated that in that one banking crisis tax payers covered $8.5 trillion in bailouts to banks and insurers.
+For example, it is estimated that in that one banking crisis tax payers covered $8.5 trillion in bailouts to banks and insurers.